Skip to main content

 Second, seize all of Russia’s $300bn frozen assets and use them to fund Kyiv’s resistance: most of them are in Europe and could be got hold of without permission from Trump.

-Third, use Western air forces and air defences to create a defensive shield over Western Ukraine, covering all four nuclear power plants.
-Fourth: issue an immediate invitation to Ukraine to join Nato, and provide overt security guarantees until it does so.
+Third, use western air forces and air defences to create a defensive shield over western Ukraine, covering all four nuclear power plants.
+Fourth, issue an immediate invitation to Ukraine to join Nato, and provide overt security guarantees until it does so.

-The ATACMs strikes Biden has permitted will change very little.
+The strikes Biden has permitted will change very little.
 What will turn the tide is if the self-styled leaders of Europe actually start explaining to their populations that we are in existential peril, and summon them to step up.

 Hello.
 It looks like you’re using an ad blocker that may prevent our website from working properly.
 To receive the best experience possible, please make sure any ad blockers are switched off, or add https://experience.tinypass.com to your trusted sites, and refresh the page.